The Speakers

 David Sallman, MD

-Leukemia and Myelodysplastic Syndrome (MDS) Section Head
+Section Head, Leukemia and Myelodysplastic Syndrome (MDS)

-H. Lee Moffitt Cancer Center & Research InstituteDavid Sallman, MD
+Moffitt Cancer Center & Research InstituteDavid Sallman, MD

-Tampa, FLDavid Sallman, MD, is an associate member in the Department of Malignant Hematology at Moffitt Cancer Center and associate professor in the Department of Oncologic Sciences at the University of South Florida, both in Tampa.
+University of South Florida, Tampa, FLDavid Sallman, MD, is an associate member in the Department of Malignant Hematology at Moffitt Cancer Center and associate professor in the Department of Oncologic Sciences at the University of South Florida, both in Tampa.
 Dr. Sallman is the myeloid section head of the malignant hematology department.
 He earned his medical degree from the University of South Florida College of Medicine and completed an internal medicine residency at Massachusetts General Hospital before completing a hematology/oncology fellowship at Moffitt Cancer Center.
 He is board certified in medical oncology, hematology, and internal medicine.

 Dr Sallman’s clinical interests are myelodysplastic syndromes (MDS), acute myeloid leukemia (AML), and myeloproliferative neoplasms.
 His research interests focus on the development of novel targeted therapeutic strategies (phase 1 and 2 clinical trials) for patients with MDS and AML, based on the underlying mutational drivers of each disease.
 Specifically, he studies the genetic drivers of myeloid diseases to improve prognostication for patients and to allow for more personalized treatment.
 He has published significantly on this topic, including recently in highly regarded journals such as Leukemia and Haematologica, and these works are the foundation of clinical trials/translational studies designed to improve the quality of life and survival of patients with MDS.
 He is the principal investigator for multiple ongoing studies focused on higher-risk MDS.
 Furthermore, his recent work has focused on TP53-mutant MDS, where he and his team identified and validated that the clonal burden of TP53 mutation is strongly concordant with patient outcomes and are intimately tied with the clinical trajectory of these patients.
 Additionally, they have identified that serial next-generation sequencing has significant prognostic value and can be an early biomarker of outcome with novel agents.
 He has been the lead principal investigator (PI) for phase 1-3 trials TP53-mutant MDS and AML patients.
 Additionally, Dr. Sallman serves as lead PI for multiple cellular therapy trials including CAR-T and TCR therapies.